Sudhangshu Dasgupta

 Sudhangshu Dasgupta (1912 – 2003) was an Indian communist and freedom fighter.
 He was a Communist Party of India (Marxist) leader and founder of the Desh Hitaishee, journal of West Bengal Communist Party.
 Dasgupta joined Communist Party of India in 1936.

 Early life and education

 Dasgupta was born in Barishal on 30 January 1912.
 His father Motilal Dasgupta was an established kabiraj.
 He attended Banipith School in Barishal and passed Matriculation in 1927.
 He passed I. Sc. from Brojomohun College in 1929.
 He attended Carmichael Medical College (now called R. G. Kar Medical College) in Calcutta to study medicine.
-While in Calcutta, he got involved in the freedom struggle of India and got sent to Andaman Cellular Jail.
+While in Calcutta, he joined the freedom struggle of India and was sent to Andaman Cellular Jail.
 After returning, he passed his BA and MA examinations in 1936 and 1938 from the University of Calcutta.